DavidSchinazi/draft-httpbis-doh-preference-hints/draft-httpbis-doh-preference-hints.md

 then subsequently contacted by the client, a uniquely chosen DoH URI could identify a client even after other client-side state has expired or been removed.
-Clients SHOULD expire cached DoH URIs when other client state expires unless the URIs refer to vetted DoH servers or match common DoH URI patterns that preclude client-unique URIs.
+Clients SHOULD expire cached DoH URIs when other client state expires or is cleared by the user unless the URIs refer to vetted DoH servers or match common DoH URI patterns that preclude client-unique URIs.

 # IANA Considerations